cloudmesh/cloudmesh-mpi/doc/report.md

     `git clone https://github.com/cloudmesh/cloudmesh-mpi.git`

-#### 1.2.3 Github Actions
+#### Github Actions

 We have not yet used them

 TODO: provide description what they are

-All: if yo see a TODO, and want to do it (e.g. have 1-2 hours time, put your name to it so others know you will work on it.
+All: if you see a TODO, and want to do it (e.g. have 1-2 hours time, put your name to it so others know you will work on it.
 Do not assign a TODO to you if you do not have time and will do it in a month from now, Research tasks need to be done immediately.
 HOwever we will also assign